-Dragon Fruit (aka pitaya) may look intimidating, but its really very simple to break down.
+Dragon Fruit (aka pitaya or dragonfruit) may look intimidating, but its really very simple to break down.
 This quick Dragon Fruit Salad with Tajín and Lime comes together in just minutes, and it’s low calorie and loaded with nutrients!
 I’ll even show you how to prepare dragon fruit!

 Dragon fruit, also known by its Spanish name pitaya or strawberry pear, is a gorgeous, tropical fruit that is both sweet and crunchy (due to its seeds).
 It reminds me a little bit of a kiwi fruit, though the seeds are throughout rather than located in the center of the fruit.

 Dragon fruit comes in 4 varieties, 3 of which have pink exteriors.
 One has a yellow exterior.
 You’ll see both in my

 poor quality video.
 When working on this dragon fruit salad recipe, I had one of the “yellow” pitaya, and was surprised (and disappointed) to discover that yellow pertains to the exterior only.

 Be forewarned, it is next to impossible to know in advance what color fruit you will end up with.
 I thought my “red” pitaya would have red flesh; I have gotten them before.
 Lo and behold, both my “red” and my “yellow” pitaya had white flesh.

 No worries!
 They really taste the same.
 I “eat with my eyes,” so I love the brilliant red ones, and I have gotten them only rarely…